tpaz1/Microservice-monitor/README.md

 ```
 ### Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and create a pull request.

+Source code is located under the src directory and each microservice has its own Dockerfile respectively